 Mice should not be the main food source for healthy Ball Pythons older than 1.5 years old.
 They should only be used as an occasional treat.
 They can also be good supplements for snakes that are underweight due to previous husbandry conditions, parasite recovery, or old age.

 When I first rescued Ivy, she was extremely thin and underweight.
 To help her quickly put on weight, I fed her 2-3 adult mice every 10 days until she reached a lean, but healthy, body condition.
 I then introduced rats as a staple diet, with occasional mice until she reached 3ft long.

 Working at the reptile rescue center, we always feed mice initially to induce a strong feeding response and to bulk up thinner rescues.

 Feed your Ball Python a mouse that is the same circumference as their widest point.

-Do not feed any prey item that is bigger than 1.25x their widest part.
+Do not feed any prey item that is bigger than 1.25 times their widest part.